luanpotter/shattered-wilds/docs/lexicon/Stat/Toughness.md

 * A Check can be used to perform the [[Action_Shrug_Off | Shrug Off]] action.
 * A Contested Check can be used to resist certain Transfiguration Arcane Spells.
+* A Contested Check can be used to resist fall damage.